 Something to Keep The Other Kids Busy

 I’m not a huge believer in “sibling gifts” (as in the idea that if you’re visiting a new baby, you should bring a gift for the sibling so they don’t feel left out), but if there’s something simple and inexpensive that might help keep an older child busy (a new coloring book, stickers, puzzle, art supplies, small lego set, a couple Dollar Tree toys, books, etc.), most parents would welcome it.
+We also love Cratejoy — which offers subscription boxes for kids of all ages, with anything from books to STEM toys to arts and crafts and more.
 One mom I know said,

 One of my favorite gifts was the tub of homemade Play-Doh and random little toys to play with it that held my other kids’ attention for sooooo long every day of the first few days my husband went back to work!